In April 2019, International Associates Limited became an accredited Verifier body of SLCP – The Social Labor Convergence Program.

 What is the difference between an audit and an SLCP assessment?

-An audit is a set of questions that a third-party auditor will complete about a site’s labour, health and safety conditions against a standard or compliance level, and can also include information about business ethics and the environment.
+An audit is a set of questions that a third-party auditor will complete about a site’s labor, health and safety conditions against a standard or compliance level, and can also include information about business ethics and the environment.
 This is then shared with the supplier and shared with a customer.

-This facility takes ownership of any required actions from the verification report, relating to improving health, safety or working conditions.
+This facility takes ownership of any required actions from the verification report, relating to improving health, safety, or working conditions.
 The report is then verified by a third party.
 The facility retains ownership of their data and can decide with whom they want to share their verified data.

 SLCP helps to deliver verified data that can be uploaded to different systems.
-Sedex/HIGG/FFR is then able to provide facilities with the tools and resources to analyse this data and manage their own improvements to their site.
+Sedex/HIGG/FFR is then able to provide facilities with the tools and resources to analyze this data and manage their own improvements to their site.

 How is SLCP different to other schemes and audits?

-The SLCP verified assessment program is specific to the apparel, garment and footwear sector and is recognised by many apparel and footwear brands and retailers.
+The SLCP verified assessment program is specific to the apparel, garment and footwear sector and is recognized by many apparel and footwear brands and retailers.
 You can access the full list of SLCP signatories here.